-The Loyalty Trap: Why Keeping Everyone Is Costing You Everything
+The Loyalty Trap: Why Keeping Everyone Could Cost You Everything

 Your team got you here.